rastersoft/slingshot_app_launcher/README.md

    14: Improved icons
    15: Added configuration icon
        Only shows the SEARCH box when typing
+   16: Allows to change the main button position in the top bar
+       Allows to change the hot key for opening the menu

 Created by Raster Software Vigo (rastersoft) http://www.rastersoft.com